 You surely noticed that ParaView creates not a real cylinder but rather an approximation of a cylinder using polygonal facets.
 The default parameters for the cylinder source provide a very coarse approximation of only six facets.
 (In fact, this object looks more like a prism than a cylinder.)
 If we want a better representation of a cylinder, we can create one by increasing the Resolution parameter.
-The Resolution parameters, like all other parameters for the cylinder object, are located in the properties panel under the browser.
+The Resolution parameters, like all other parameters for the cylinder object, are located in the properties panel under the Apply button when the cylinder object is selected in the pipeline browser.